mitchvm/tabnav/README.md

 ### Key Bindings

-> :warning: **TabNav overrides several default Sublime Text key bindings.**

-When all of the following conditions are met, several default TabNav key bindings override built-in Sublime Text key bindings.
-If any of the conditions are not met, then the TabNav key bindings have no effect.
+Simply due to the nature of the package, TabNav requires many key bindings, so it comes with many key bindings enabled by default, including several that override built-in Sublime Text key bindings.
+Effort has been made to minimize the impact on the default Sublime Text key bindings, by having the TabNav key bindings take effect under very specific circumstances.
+If any of the following conditions are not met, then the TabNav key bindings have no effect.

-1. There is a TabNav context configured that matches the current view.
+1. There is a TabNav [context](#contexts) configured that matches the current view.
 2. TabNav is enabled on the current view - in most contexts it is enabled by default.
-3. The TabNav key binding has not been disabled either globally, or for the particular syntax (discussed below).
+3. The particular TabNav key binding has not been disabled either globally, or for the particular syntax (discussed below).
 4. The start point of the first selection is within a table.

 The following built-in Sublime Text key bindings get overridden by TabNav: